David Schweikert: Caucus memberships

+2026 Arizona gubernatorial election

+In September 2025, Schweikert announced that he would not run for re-election to the U.S. House and would instead seek the Republican nomination in the 2026 Arizona gubernatorial election.
+When announcing his campaign, Schweikert said "I've grown to believe Washington...is unsaveable.
+I do believe Arizona is savable."
+Schweikert was defeated in the Republican primary, finishing in second place with 14% of the vote.

 Political positions

 Congressman Schweikert speaking at a rally in August 2014.

 Abortion

 Schweikert holds an anti-abortion stance and supported the 2022 decision to overturn Roe v.
 Wade.
 However, when the Arizona Supreme Court upheld a near-total abortion ban in April 2024, Schweikert expressed opposition to the ruling.

 Schweikert advocates for the Hyde Amendment, which restricts federal funding for abortion services except in cases of rape, incest, or risk to the mother's life, and supports making this restriction permanent.
 He also opposes funding for Planned Parenthood and has backed legislation to exclude the organization from any federally funded programs.

 Cannabis

 Schweikert has a "B" grade from NORML for his voting record on cannabis-related issues.
 He supports allowing veterans access to medical cannabis, provided it is legal in their state and recommended by their Veterans Health Administration doctor.
 He has voted twice in favor of this through the Veterans Equal Access Amendment.